-In 2007 I switched to Linux Mint as I was fed up restoring XP and Windows Vista on my 9 month old laptop was, to put it in a nicer term, a little sluggish.
-As dreamweaver wasn’t supported on Linux I used it as a precursor to learn and code websites, using Netbeans or Aptana, the latter I still use to this day.
+In 2007 I switched to Linux as I was fed up restoring XP and Windows Vista on my 9-month-old laptop was, to put it in a nicer term, a little sluggish.
+As Dreamweaver wasn’t supported on Linux I used it as a precursor to learn and code websites, using Netbeans or Aptana, the latter I still use to this day.
 Shortly after this switch my friend, Louise, who runs a small business designing and making jewellery mentioned that her website was performing poorly and she wasn’t getting any orders.
-I had a peep at it and it was designed with HTML frames and boasted a flash navigation, enough said!
+I had a peep at it and it was designed with HTML frames and boasted flash navigation, enough said!

 My First Website – Process & Planning

-Louise asked me if I could build something better for her so we got together, had a look at some inspiration on the web and managed to come up with a black design centered in the web page.
-I designed her a concept and she wanted to change it for a light design.
+Louise asked me if I could build something better for her so we got together, had a look at some inspiration on the web and managed to come up with a black design centred in the web page.
+I designed her a concept and she wanted to give it a lighter design.

 With the design picked out I got to work on building the skeleton waiting very patiently for her to produce some pictures and descriptions of her designs for me to work with.
 I decided from early on that I would use custom PHP templates and CSS to make it easier for updating in the future.